Top 10 Quantum Physics Mysteries

 10The Nature of the Wavefunction

-The Nature of the Wavefunction: Is the wavefunction a real physical entity or just a mathematical tool representing knowledge?
+Is the wavefunction a real physical entity or just a mathematical tool representing knowledge?
 The debate divides interpretations.
 Realists (e.g., de Broglie-Bohm) see it as a physical field guiding particles.
-Epistemic views (e.g., QBism) ...
+Epistemic views (e.g., QBism) treat it as subjective belief.
+The ...
 Show More

 + Comment+ Vote ( 1 )